testcomputer/testcomputer/README.md

 - :seedling: technical content writing & virtual network design; currently working on several blog entries in these areas.
 Check out our site <b> [Engineeur.com](https://engineeur.com) </b> *Stay tuned for updates!*

-- :zap: During my leisure time, I enjoy problem-solving and reading articles related to technology and automotive industries.
-Particularly interested in the ongoing Electric Vehicle *(EV)* revolution and the advancements in the industry!
+- :zap: particularly interested in the ongoing Electric Vehicle *(EV)* revolution and the advancements in the industry!

 - :small_airplane: